Alkyd Binders: Fix pigments, mix own weathering liquids, create SFX! Enjoy long open times!

 What agent do I need to reverse pigment jobs created with Alkyds?

-You may reverse Alkyds within their open time 9h for "standard" type, 6h for "colour extender" and 3h for "gloss action" type.
+You may reverse Alkyds within their open time 9h for "standard" type, 3h "Wet FX" type.
 To remove pigment jobs use either VMS Universal weathering carrier "standard" or "light" type.
 "Standard" carrier type works faster but can be used only over acrylic base coats.
 "Light" type works a bit slower but can be used over both enamel and acrylic base coats.
 Please check out Universal weathering carrier product FAQ to learn more.

 How to produce even coverage effect?

 “Even coverage” is a starting point for many other techniques + it imitates fine dry mud very well on it's own.
 Give it a try to familiarise yourself with VMS binders and step up to more advanced techniques.
 Mix your pigment with Alkyd binders “standard” type.
 Apply resulting weathering liquid with a brush as if painting.
 Evaporate solvent using hair drier to see how the pigment job will look like.
 Pigment can be manipulated within 9h, you can use a brush, a cotton bud or just your fingers.

 How do I create my own weathering liquid?